kant/IoTWatsonTrainingandPredictionApp/README.md

 	2. On this page you will see Launch button, click this.
 <img src="src/extresources/images/Snip20180202_16.png" allign="center"/>

-	3. This will open saperate IBM Watson IoT Platform home page for your service.
+	3. This will open separate IBM Watson IoT Platform home page for your service.

 	4. Select DEVICES option in left menu panel.
 <img src="src/extresources/images/Snip20180202_17.png" allign="center"/>